Dexalot/dexalot-docs/docs/TradePairs.md

 function setAllowedSlippagePercent(bytes32 _tradePairId, uint8 _allowedSlippagePercent) external nonpayable
 ```

-sets the slippage percent for market orders, before a market order gets an unsolicited cancel
+sets the slippage percent for market orders, before it gets unsolicited cancel

+*Can only be called by DEFAULT_ADMIN.
+Market Orders will be filled up to allowedSlippagePercent from the marketPrice(bestbid or bestask) to protect the trader.
+The remaining quantity gets unsolicited cancel*

 #### Parameters